-However, in some places IELTS testing has been suspended and of course who is and is not holding the test can change on a daily basis depending on circumstances and the spread of coronavirus and is constantly under review.
+During the pandemic, some IELTS testing was suspended and who was and was not holding the test changed on a daily basis depending on circumstances and the spread of coronavirus and was constantly under review.

 You can search for your local centre here if you wish to contact them:

-If your test is suspended then the IELTS partners are working to try and reschedule as soon as they can but this obviously depends on the circumstances.
+If your test is suspended then the IELTS partners would work to try and reschedule as soon as they could but this obviously depends on the circumstances.

-Some test centres have ended up having to close soon after testing has taken place, meaning that staff may not then be able to arrange for full marking of test papers.
+During the pandemic, some test centres ended up having to close soon after testing had taken place, meaning that staff might not then have been able to arrange for full marking of test papers.

-It is then possible that some IELTS test results may be delayed due to coronavirus and shut-downs of some cities.
-Again this is of course changing daily and is quite unpredictable.
+Some IELTS test results were then delayed due to coronavirus and shut-downs of some cities.
+Again this was of course changing daily and was quite unpredictable.

-They are also allowing people to move the test date till later or cancel for a refund in certain cases, so again check this with your centre if you think it is something you may want to do.
+They also allowed people to move the test date till later or cancel for a refund in certain cases, so again check this with your centre if this situation becomes relevant again in the future.

-The IELTS Partners are looking at various solutions to keep tests going and to ensure people can take tests as soon as possible.
+These are the steps that the IELTS partners took to keep tests going and to ensure people could take tests as soon as possible: